lammps/lammps/doc/src/fix_phonon.rst

 The *sysdim* keyword is optional.
 If specified with a value smaller than the dimensionality of the LAMMPS simulation, its value is used for the dynamical matrix calculation.
-For example, using LAMMPS ot model a 2D or 3D system, the phonon dispersion of a 1D atomic chain can be computed using *sysdim* = 1.
+For example, using LAMMPS to model a 2D or 3D system, the phonon dispersion of a 1D atomic chain can be computed using *sysdim* = 1.